- About Us

 - Collaborations & Affiliations

 Online and blended learning is expected to become incredibly popular over the next periodbeyond the pandemic.
 The COVID-19 outbreak has forced institutions around the globe toquickly shift to remote teaching to promote the continuity of learning during the lockdown that has affected more than 90% of the student population worldwide.
 The pandemic and this sudden transition is said to have disrupted education forever.
 The overall market for online education is projected to significantly increase in the next 3-5 years with more and more institutions planning to continue with some form of technology-enabled education.

 With this sudden shift, many institutions did not have the luxury of time to carefully plan for their faculty and staff readiness nor to adequately train them to adjust to this new mode of learning.
 Many have provided the best possible support given the circumstances in the form of access to resources, crash training courses and webinars and internal workshops; but shifting online requires times and a specific set of skills and competencies for all those engaged in planning, designing and delivering the student experience.
 The remaining of the Spring Semester and Summer period may be a good time to carefully plan professional development programs.

-The Center has designed 4 modular programs delivered in a hybrid mode that involves both a synchronous and asynchronous component.
+The Center has designed 5 modular courses delivered in a hybrid mode that involves both a synchronous and asynchronous component.
 These range from 16- 26 learning hours and engage participants with structured activities and online quizzes to self-assess their knowledge and learning.
-These programs are delivered to institutions based on agreed upon timelines using Blackboard Collaborate.
+These courses are delivered to institutions based on agreed upon timelines using Blackboard Collaborate.